CBPFGMS/bi_doc/Dataviz/CBPF-Data-Hub/Allocations-timeline.md

-# CBPF by year
+# Allocations timeline

-Data visualisation hosted at: https://cbpf.data.unocha.org/?#byyear_heading
+Data visualisation hosted at: https://cbpf.data.unocha.org/#allocationtimeline_heading

 ## Introduction

 ### Purpose

-**CBPF by year** is a mixed chart that shows both contributions and allocations, having as the central point those two totals.
-The contributions are divided by donors, and the allocations are divided on the first level in Standard and Reserve.
-For both allocation sources, the second level divides those values by funds.
+**Allocations timeline** is a data visualization that shows a timeline of allocations for all funds, allowing the user to visualize the start and end of each allocation, and to quickly scan the allocations for a selected period.

-This dataviz allows a the user to quickly compare the contributions and allocations figures, as well as comparing the breakdown for donors (contributions) and allocation sources plus funds (allocations).
+The chart also shows a breakdown of planned, ongoing and closed allocations for the selected period.

 ### Data encoding

-This charts uses a sankey diagram for depicting the contribution and allocation values.
-The width of each ribbon encodes the total donated/allocated.
+This data visualization is a modified Gantt chart, with time in the x axis and the funds as the categorical variable in the y axis.
+At the top of the Gantt chart there is a panel that allows brushing, where the user can drag the two handles (left and right) to specify the selected period.

 ### Interactivity